-Deb Halliday brings over 25 years’ experience working with philanthropy, government, non-profits and communities to tackle the complex issues of education, health care and the economy through collaborative partnerships and strategic design.
-She regularly speaks with groups large and small about how, working together, we can have an impact on the communities we live in and the lives we share.
+Deb Halliday brings over 25 years’ experience working with communities to harness the creative spirit and commitment of nonprofit organizations, government, philanthropy, and the private sector to tackle complex, systemic challenges.
+She is a regular contributor to the Collective Impact Forum, and serves as a coach and trainer on multi-sector collaboration with groups large and small who want to explore how, working together, we can have an impact on the communities we live in and the lives we share.

 Deb is currently Principal at Halliday & Associates.
 You can contact her at firstname.lastname@example.org or call her at (406) 546-6991.

 From 2009-2016, Deb served as Senior Policy Advisor to State Superintendent Denise Juneau at the Office of Public Instruction, Helena, Montana.
 While there, Deb developed innovative public-private sector partnerships, including raising over $1.3 million in corporate and foundation funds and engaging over 450 local businesses to support community engagement in public education.
 Highlights include launching Graduation Matters Montana, leading to record-breaking high school graduation rates; and Montana Schools of Promise, improving the state’s most struggling schools, all of which are on Indian Reservations.
 She also served as the federal policy liaison and point person for school-based mental health policy and programming.